adekimpianna/restful-chinook/README.md

 * Those with intermediate level of JavaScript
 * Those with basic level of SQLite
 * Those who want to see a simple connectivity of BackEnd and FrontEnd

 ---

+## Deployment
+Please check the project online on from this link

+---